 According to the FDA, “DMAA, especially in combination with other ingredients such as caffeine, can be a health risk to consumers.
 Ingestion of DMAA can elevate blood pressure and lead to cardiovascular problems ranging from shortness of breath and tightening in the chest.”

 It’s also important to note, “DMAA-containing dietary supplements are illegal and their marketing violates the law.
 Based on the scientific information reviewed by FDA, DMAA is not a dietary ingredient.”

 Scroll below for one of the best products we’ve seen in 2015.

-Based upon several customer comments, Phentabz side effects are severe.
+Based upon some customer comments, the adverse reactions with Phentabz can be severe.
 “I have not experienced weight loss yet, but there are side effects like feeling edgy and jittery and going to sleep at night has been difficult,” said a consumer.

 “The only side effect was that it was making me jittery,” offered a dieter.

 “I get these hot sweaty episodes with a heavy weight feeling on my chest, and it gets hard to breathe,” reported a user.